yktoo/yktoo.com/content/blog/0294/index.en.md

 <!--more-->

 As explained in the [internets](http://superuser.com/questions/832480/why-do-some-ac-adapters-and-power-supplies-generate-a-whining-noise-and-what-ca), this problem usually occurs in inexpensive devices, and the noise is produced by the high frequency transformer, which hasn't been assembled or affixed firmly enough.
-To fix that it's commonly recommended to use [hot-melt adhesive][wiki:en:Hot-melt_adhesive] against the transformer to "solidify" the coils and the core.
+To fix that it's commonly recommended to use {{< wiki "Hot-melt_adhesive" "en" "hot-melt adhesive" >}} against the transformer to "solidify" the coils and the core.
 I had both a glue gun and sticks so I've decided to try that out.

 The screws holding the device's cover had a fancy tri-wing head (just like the logo of [Yktoo Solutions](https://www.yktoo.solutions/)), but I bought a bit set for all imaginable screw heads a long time ago.
 The device's case wasn't very crowded, with the DC adapter on a separate PCB.
 To get to the transformer I had to remove an angular heat-sink from the voltage regulator:
 {{< imgfig "https://4.bp.blogspot.com/-x4-jOUYWL0M/WBWuYatQOkI/AAAAAAAAoKI/9Em7C1Kg37UTeohL-D_adknWOQk0bxChwCPcB/s1600/20161027_133011.picasaweb.jpg" "Cover and heat-sink are removed." >}}